-This is the page to submit your fiction to The New Quarterly!
-There are no length restrictions, but please note that the longer the piece, the more we have to justify its appearance in the magazine.
-That said, we have published long poems, poem cycles, and novellas.
+- There are no length restrictions, but please note that the longer the piece, the more we have to justify its appearance in the magazine.
 We rarely publish pieces longer than 6000 words.
 We do not print novel excerpts.
 Think “short fiction” as a category.
-More information can be found below, as well as the place to begin the submission process, but don’t procrastinate as we can only accept 150 submissions per issue.

-- Plus a complimentary copy and a special contributor subscription rate.
+- Publication rates are $275 for Fiction and $50 per Postscript, plus a complimentary copy and a special contributor subscription rate.

-- Online submissions must be in a single MS Word (.doc, .docx) or PDF format file.
+- Online submissions must be in a single file in .doc, .docx, or PDF format.

 - Title your submission in the following format: YourSurname_SubmissionTitle (i.e. Bala_Butter-Tea-at-Starbucks).